 Penetration Testing under NIST SP 800-53

-This guidance document defines “penetration testing” in Appendix B as a testing methodology in which assessors, typically working under a specific set of constraints, attempt to circumvent or defeat features of an information system.
+This guidance document defines NIST’s pentest methodology in the Appendix B “penetration testing” section, in which assessors, typically working under a specific set of constraints, attempt to circumvent or defeat features of an information system.
 Further, there is a dedicated control for penetration testing as CA-8.

 The control objective states that an organization must conduct penetration testing at a defined frequency on its information systems or system components.
 To implement this control, an organization can determine the frequency as well as the scope of the penetration testing exercises.
 In the Supplemental Guidance for this control, the phrase “penetration testing” is further explained.

 It is specified that penetration testing is a specialized type of assessment which is conducted on an organization’s information systems or its components for identifying vulnerabilities that could be exploited by the attackers.